Here's What You Need To Know About Starting An LLC In Tennessee

 • Signature of an authorized representative, member, or organizer

-• Registered Agent – Tennessee requires all companies doing business in the state to have a registered agent to serve as the point of contact between the company and the state.
+• Registered Agent – The State of Tennessee requires all companies doing business in the state to have a registered agent in Tennessee to serve as the point of contact between the company and the state.
 They will receive all legal correspondence and business mail on behalf of your LLC.
 Also check if they qualify based on the requirements of the state.

 • If you choose an individual, make sure that they